jgalentine007/wakeonpi/README.md

 To wake up a computer in your list, simply send yourself a *direct message* like so:
 `@jgalentine007 wol pc1`

+## List computer names

+To get a list of computer names, send a direct message:
+`wol list`

 ## To-do

 ~~Need to add persistent error handling to keep the stream running at all times.~~